chinhau-lim/fer_2013/README.md

 - Model 2: 6 out of 7 universal facial expression - w/o disgust (Validation Accuracy = 0.62)

 Usage:
+- Use array_to_image.ipynb to transform the array in fer_2013.csv to image.
 - Modify camera.py to suit your purpose.
 - In Line 6/7, you can choose to use version 1 or version 2.
 - In line 12/13, you can choose to either use 0 (connect to your own webcam) or your own video.